CorradoMotta/ASV_interface/README.md

 time of writing the supported controller is the Thrustmaster USB Joystick for PC.
 The module to control the joystick is build-in but you need to manually install the dll.
 To do so, follow these steps:

-1. Download SWDL2 mingw x64 library from: https://www.libsdl.org/download-2.0.php
+1. Download the appropriate dll from the SDL release [webiste](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.2), in my case `SDL2-2.24.2-win32-x64.zip
+`.
 2. Add it to the directory ASV_interface\3rd_parties\QJoysticks\lib\SDL\bin\windows\mingw
 3. Restart the app.

 This controller has 3 available axis and 4 buttons.
-Two of the four buttons are used to switch between the views and the tabs and a third button is used to turn on RAW mode immediately.
+Three of the four buttons are used to switch between the views and the tabs and a fourth button is used to turn on RAW mode immediately.
 The two axes are mapped to the RPM control slider of the NGC and allow the user to control both the speed and the direction.
 They also allow driving backward in any direction.
 To enable the controller simply plug the joystick into the PC.
-If the interface correctly recognizes the controller, a small icon will appear on the top left of the navigation map,
+If the interface correctly recognizes the controller, a small icon will appear on the top left of the navigation map.

 ### QtMqtt